 Category 2 - Eligible Allocation Amounts of \$25,000 or More: Units of local government that are listed on the JAG web page as eligible for an allocation amount of \$25,000 or more should apply under Category 2.
 This includes direct and joint (disparate) allocations.
 Category 2 awards of at least \$25,000 are 4 years in length.
-Extensions beyond this period may be made on a case-by-case basis at the discretion of the Bureau of Justice Assistance (BJA) and must be requested via JustGrants no fewer than 30 days prior to the grant end date.
+Extensions beyond this period may be made on a case-by-case basis at the discretion of the BJA and must be requested via JustGrants no fewer than 30 days prior to the grant end date.